Katussska/terminal-budget-tracker/README.md

 - **Budget Setting:** Users can set budget goals for different expense categories (e.g., groceries, utilities, entertainment).
 The application provides alerts when users exceed their set budget limits.

-- **Reports Generation:** Coinshen generates comprehensive reports summarizing users' spending habits over specific time periods.

-- **Category Management:** Users can create, edit, and delete expense categories according to their preferences and needs.
+- **Category Management:** Users can create, and delete expense categories according to their preferences and needs.

 ## Building and Running the Application